Woman gets surprise air mail when drone carrying marijuana crashes into home - NewsBreak

 Richland County Sheriff Captain Donald Zehner said a drone carrying marijuana, cell phones, and tobacco crashed into a home on Evergreen Avenue in Mansfield Monday evening.

-A woman living at the home heard something hit her house, ran outside, and found the drone.
-The drone had a package attached to it with a cord.

-The woman told deputies the drone was still “beeping” when she found it and she immediately called 911.Two bodies with gunshot wounds found in Cameron County, investigation underway
+The woman told deputies the drone was still “beeping” when she found it and she immediately called 911.Mail theft is becoming a growing problem.
+Here’s how to protect yourself

 According to the sheriff’s report, all of the lights on the drone were covered with duct tape.